ESoapW/TaskMgmt/README.md

 ## Access via public address
 This project has been deployed on [Oracle Cloud Infrastructure](https://www.oracle.com/cloud/)
 Go to [http://193.122.179.160:3000/](http://193.122.179.160:3000/) to try out.
+P.S.
 The server is in Eastern United States, please wait a moment or refresh if the content can't be loaded.

 ## Set up and run on your local machine